-Should I Retain an Attorney for my Case?
+Should I Retain a Workers’ Compensation Lawyer for my Case?

 Our Team is Lead by Jim Mogul, a Certified Specialist*

-James B. Mogul personally directs each and every workers’ compensation case at Lowenthal & Abrams.
-Jim is a hands on advocate who gets results because he does the work himself.
+James B. Mogul personally directs each and every workers’ compensation case at Lowenthal & Abrams, Injury Attorneys.
+Jim is a hands on advocate who gets results.
 Jim will sit down with you, explain your case, and show you how he plans to be successful for you.
 Then Jim closely manages his top quality team of lawyers and staff to implement his plan to get you the best possible results.